kennolot/CTF-pi/6.outdated_software/ctfpi6_1/README.md

 ### Prerequisites

-Raspberry Pi

-Cloned CTF-pi onto your Raspi.
+Your Raspberry Pi has remote connection set up via Raspberry Pi Connect or VNC.

+Have cloned this `CTF-pi` repository and are inside the `ctfpi0_0` directory.

+`docker compose` works.

 ### Objective

-Run within this directory on Raspi: `docker compose up --build -d` (Using remote shell/physical keyboard and mouse)
+Run within this directory on Raspi: `docker compose up --build -d` (Using remote shell)

 `hostname -I` to find out which IP the service is running on and visit it in your browser.
 Your main computer or even a phone can access this, as long as they are within the same network as Raspberry Pi.